 Not all healthcare is covered by the basic insurance.
-It is optional to take out the additional insurance to cover, for example, dentist, vaccinations, physiotherapy, alternative cures, eye glasses and contact lenses.
+It is optional to take out the additional insurance to cover, for example, dentists, vaccinations, physiotherapy, alternative cures, eyeglasses, and contact lenses.
 In contrast to the basic health insurance, insurers can refuse to accept you, or can ask about your health before accepting you for the additional insurance.

 Let us advise you on the best health insurance